-If during Corrective action process, a corrective action involves reducing the scope of certification you are allowed to do so, you will be able to continue with the corrective actions as needed, to address any other audit findings, once you receive the revise audit report.
+If during Corrective action process, a corrective action involves reducing the scope of certification or change to a less strict certification option you are allowed to do so, you will be able to continue with the corrective actions as needed, to address any other audit findings, once you receive the revise audit report.
+In case you decide to change to a less stricter certification option, submit the Change of status form to CanadaGAP, update your CAR form including the change of certification option, any remain corrective action request shall be closed and a revised audit report will be send to you reflecting the new final audit score.